Applying to Medicine after A-Level Results

 Can you study medicine without an exam?

 Yes, it is possible to study medicine without an entrance exam.
-Many universities will choose not to inconvenience students with unnecessary exams and will merely rely on grades or a motivational interview on Zoom.
+Many universities will choose not to inconvenience students with unnecessary exams and will merely rely on grades or motivational interviews on Zoom.

-As we mentioned already, universities have different priorities.
-They all have the same goal, to teach as many students as humanly possible to be doctors every year.
-But some universities prove to be extremely popular, and an entrance exam is a convenient way to narrow down the candidates since not everyone can be admitted.
+As we mentioned, universities have different priorities.
+They all have the same goal: to teach as many students as humanly possible to be doctors every year.
+However, some universities prove to be extremely popular, and an entrance exam is a convenient way to narrow down the candidates since not everyone can be admitted.

 However, that’s not the case for every university.
 Some smaller medical schools just don’t have hundreds upon hundreds of candidates to evaluate and can easily teach nearly all of their applicants.
 The same goes for schools that are so big that now they can literally handle their entire list of candidates - especially if they recently expanded.

-Need help with applying in medicine after A-Levels?
-Fill out our contact form and we'll get back to you with personalised advice!
+Need help applying to medicine after A-Levels?
+Fill out our contact form, and we'll get back to you with personalised advice!

 Check your email to Book a FREE call